-• The Laboratory Technician 2 must have, at a minimum, an associate's degree in biology, chemistry, lab technology, microbiology, or molecular biology.
-The lab tech 2 must also have a working knowledge of basic laboratory tools such as pipettes and balances.
+- The LDIS Administrator/alternate Administrator must meet the qualifications outlined above for a DNA analyst.
+In addition, the LDIS Administrator must have documented mixture interpretation training, have completed FBI-sponsored CODIS software training within six months of appointment, and have completed FBI QAS auditor training within one year of appointment. - The Laboratory Technician must have, at a minimum, an associate's degree in biology, chemistry, lab technology, microbiology, or molecular biology.
+The laboratory technician must also have a working knowledge of basic laboratory tools such as pipettes and balances.